devgrg25/TickTalk-User-Stories-and-Project-Setup-Group-2-/README.md

-# TickTalk : Assignment-4---User-Stories-and-Project-Setup-Group-2
+# TickTalk
-TickTalk is an accessibility-focused timer app for blind and low vision users.
-Built as a group project for Assignment 4, it applies Agile and Scrum practices with sprint-based user stories.
+An accessibility-focused timer app for blind and low vision users.

+Produt Vision
+For visually impaired commuters who encounter regular issues with road signs, maps, and transport apps that use small text or color cues, VisionRoute is a mobile app that offers real-time speech-accessible travel guidance.
+Unlike traditional navigation tools like google maps that overlook accessibility, VisionRoute is specifically designed for blind and low-vision users.
+It has features like audio-haptic announcements, automated reminders for personalized routes, and maps to assist and make each step of the journey easier to follow.